TaoismLEE/NGQ/README.md

 # NGQ Test Repository
 This is the TAO Test Repository for the Next Generation Quoter.

-Current Status: Completed
+Current Status: Converting from ITG2 to ITG4

-Last Checked: 3/1/2017 3:01PM CST by Taoism LEE
+Last Checked: 3/13/2017 3:01PM CST by Taoism LEE

 ## IMPORTANT UPDATE

-The orcore framework has been move to its own repository on GitHub.
-This repository now treats orcore as a submodule.
-This changes a few things when downloading code and updates from GitHub.

-**To clone this repo use command :**

-`git clone --recursive <URL>`

-**If the repository is already cloned to your environment but the folder libs/orcore is empty, run the following commands:**

-`git submodule init`

-`git submodule update`
+Please stop using the scripts in ITG2 envrionment starting from 3/15/2017